pulp/pulp/docs/sphinx/user-guide/installation.rst

 ::

-  $ sudo yum install pulp-admin
+  $ sudo yum group install pulp-admin

 2. Update the admin client configuration to point to the Pulp server.
 Keep in mind that because of the SSL verification, this should be the fully qualified name of the server,